clipperhouse/BetterBird/README.md

 This Google Chrome extension will:

-- Move content (usually your timeline) to the left-hand side and the dashboard stuff to the right
+- Move content (timeline) to the left-hand side and the dashboard stuff to the right.
 - Expose your saved searches in the dashboard; they are currently buried under the search box in the header.
+- Expand shortened URL's wherever possible, so you know where you are actually clicking.
+- Speaking of which, no need to go through t.co, now is there?
+- Widen the layout, and use a nicer font (Georgia), which makes glib bullshit seem 0.1% more literary.

-To install, you can simply download as a .zip above or pull with Git.
+To install, you can [download as a .zip](https://github.com/mwsherman/BetterBird/zipball/master) or pull with Git.

 In Chrome, go to Tools > Extensions and select the checkbox for “Developer mode” in the upper right.
 Then “Load unpacked extension...” and select the the downloaded source folder.